Floorp-Projects/Floorp/browser/components/urlbar/docs/telemetry.rst

     13. topsite
     14. formhistory

-FX_URLBAR_SELECTED_RESULT_INDEX_BY_TYPE
-  This probe was replaced with FX_URLBAR_SELECTED_RESULT_INDEX_BY_TYPE_2 in Firefox 78 because we needed more buckets.

-  This probe tracks picked result type, for each one it tracks the index where it appeared.
-  It's a keyed histogram where the keys are result types (see SELECTED_RESULT_TYPES).
-For each key, this records the indexes of picked results for that result type.

 FX_URLBAR_SELECTED_RESULT_INDEX_BY_TYPE_2
   This probe tracks picked result type, for each one it tracks the index where it appeared.
-  It's a keyed histogram where the keys are result types (see SELECTED_RESULT_TYPES).
+  It's a keyed histogram where the keys are result types (see `UrlbarUtils.SELECTED_RESULT_TYPES`_).
 For each key, this records the indexes of picked results for that result type.

+  .. _UrlbarUtils.SELECTED_RESULT_TYPES: https://searchfox.org/mozilla-central/search?q=symbol:UrlbarUtils%23SELECTED_RESULT_TYPES&redirect=false

 Scalars
 -------